TDH Holdings Inc. (PETZ) Just Got Our Attention

-TDH Holdings Inc. (NASDAQ:PETZ) went up by 5.69% from its latest closing price compared to the recent 1-year high of $9.40.
-The company’s stock price has collected 3.98% of gains in the last five trading sessions.
+TDH Holdings Inc. (NASDAQ:PETZ) went down by -6.83% from its latest closing price compared to the recent 1-year high of $9.40.
+The company’s stock price has collected 6.58% of gains in the last five trading sessions.

 Is It Worth Investing in TDH Holdings Inc. (NASDAQ :PETZ) Right Now?